DoSOCSv2/DoSOCSv2/README.md

 dosocs2 is a command-line app for managing SPDX 2.0 documents and data.
-It can scan software packages (e.g. tarballs) to produce SPDX information, store that information in a relational database, and extract it in RDF or tag-value format on request.
+It can scan software packages (e.g. tarballs) to produce SPDX information, store that information in a relational database, and extract it in tag-value format on request.

 [SPDX](http://www.spdx.org) is a standard format for communicating information about the licenses and copyrights associated with a software package. dosocs2 makes use of the SPDX 2.0 standard, released in May 2015.

-dosocs2 is currently (June 2015) under heavy development; it should be considered experimental, not production-ready, and subject to frequent backwards-incompatible changes until a proper release.
+dosocs2 is currently (July 2015) under heavy development; it should be considered experimental, not production-ready, and subject to frequent backwards-incompatible changes until a proper release.